jeremy-coleman/normal-rust/README.md

 using a local copy of vite plgin rsw because its input flags are not configurable to use --release, which we want to since we're benching

+note: I changed codegen-units to 1 from 16 in Cargo.toml